Spreadsheet.com allows you to change the data type of ranges of cells in addition to whole columns and individual cells.

 Cells in the primary column are restricted to alphanumeric data types.
 If you change the data type of cells in the primary column, the data types available in the Edit data type dialog will be restricted to those only.
 If necessary, you can designate a different column as the primary column.

 Converting Between Data Types

 Converting from one data type to another often results in changes to the underlying data.
-Check out our article on converting between data types for more insight, or check out all of the 25+ possible data types you can utilize in our Data Type articles.
+Check out our article on converting between data types for more insight, or take a look at all of the 25+ possible data types you can utilize in our series of Data Type articles.